Ada-Developers-Academy/ada-react-curriculum/02-react-week-1/state.md

 ```

-What is the line of code that we need to add a state variable, and set it's initial value to 10?
+Write the line of code to add a state variable, and set it's initial value to 10

 ##### !end-question